 Nardini never liked the way the songs sounded on past recordings.
-He always went back into the studio
+He always went back into the studio to

-to redo them, but more importantly, to produce them himself.
+redo them, but more importantly, to produce them himself.
 He included four songs that were never

 "Redemption's" songs are Pittsburgh rock 'n roll at its finest.
-Nardini gathered some of the most
+Nardini gathered some of the most talented

-he might receive big market Pittsburgh radio airplay.
+receive big market Pittsburgh radio airplay.

-But Nardini has received essentially no radio airplay at home in spite of receiving rare critical praise
+But Nardini has received essentially no radio airplay at home in spite of receiving rare critical praise from

-from Rolling Stone magazine and the CBS record deal.
+Rolling Stone magazine and the CBS record deal.

-"This Ole Train" has been included in the top 10 albums of the Jersey shore, and Nardini has shared
+"This Ole Train" has been included in the top 10 albums of the Jersey shore, and Nardini has shared stages

-stages with Southside Johnny Lyons and Jon Bon Jovi and even opened for Bruce Springsteen.
+with Southside Johnny Lyons and Jon Bon Jovi and even opened for Bruce Springsteen.